awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ------

 The AWS Encryption SDK for JavaScript also exports an `excludeRegions` function for Node\.js and the browser\.
-This function creates an AWS KMS regional discovery keyring that omits CMKs in particular regions\.
-The following example creates an AWS KMS regional discovery keyring that can use CMKs in every AWS Region except for US East \(N\.
+This function creates an AWS KMS regional discovery keyring that omits AWS KMS keys in particular regions\.
+The following example creates an AWS KMS regional discovery keyring that can use AWS KMS keys in every AWS Region except for US East \(N\.
 Virginia\) \(us\-east\-1\)\.

 The AWS Encryption SDK for C does not have an analogous method, but you can implement one by creating a custom [ClientSupplier](https://github.com/aws/aws-encryption-sdk-c/blob/master/aws-encryption-sdk-cpp/include/aws/cryptosdk/cpp/kms_keyring.h#L157)\.